roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-12 ****** byCathartico© After stepping in between his legs, I let him lick the jaegger from above my bellybutton.
+After stepping in between his legs, I let him lick the jaegger from above my bellybutton.
 Then I danced over to Blond-Boy, that other freshman from the 'Bus Driver' game, and let him suck the dark liqueur off the fake-tanned skin underneath my bellybutton.

  I knew, however, that I couldn't finish the whole round like that 'cause the jaegger bottle was empty by now.
 I had to utilize the beer bottle.
 Thank goodie I had finally come up with an idea 'though it had really taken me longer than usual.
 In work meetings, mostly, I was bubbling over with ideas.
 Here and now, though, I had totally been occupied with dancing.
 I mean, pulling off these sexy dance moves was hard so being creative to boot was super hard, right?
 After all, serving hoe's weren't known for their creativity.
 Whatever!
 It wasn't really my idea anyways but Lucho's brainchild.
 Just yesterday, he had taught me a new skill that neither D-Rod nor Matt had seen yet.